ysard/cookie-quick-manager/README.md

 Cookie Quick Manager is designed for developers, testers or people concerned about their privacy on the Internet.

-This WebExtension is compatible with Firefox 57 and is based on the following addons [Cookies Manager+](https://addons.mozilla.org/fr/firefox/addon/cookies-manager-plus/) and [Advanced Cookie Manager](https://addons.mozilla.org/fr/firefox/addon/cookie-manager/) whose development has been discontinued due to the withdrawal of support for "Legacy" extensions.
+This WebExtension is compatible with Firefox 57 and is inspired by addons like [Cookies Manager+](https://addons.mozilla.org/fr/firefox/addon/cookies-manager-plus/) and [Advanced Cookie Manager](https://addons.mozilla.org/fr/firefox/addon/cookie-manager/) whose development has been discontinued due to the withdrawal of support for "Legacy" extensions.